seung-lab/python-task-queue/README.md

 tq.insert(( PrintTask(i) for i in range(1000) )) # can use any iterable
+tq.enqueued # approximate number of tasks in the queue

+# FileQueue Only:
-tq.enqueued # approximate number of tasks in the queue tq.inserted # fq only! total number of tasks inserted tq.completed # fq only! number of tasks completed, requires tally=True with poll
+tq.inserted #  total number of tasks inserted tq.completed # number of tasks completed, requires tally=True with poll tq.rezero() # reset statistics like inserted and completed tq.release_all() # set all tasks to available
 ```

 This inserts 1000 PrintTask JSON descriptions into your SQS queue.